durudex/go-polybase/examples/call/README.md

 # Call Function

-This example shows an example of calling a Polybase collection function and getting the final state of a record.
+This example shows how to call a Polybase collection function and get the final state of a record.

 **A command to run the example:**